-Fortunately there are a number of national and local mental health organization that have experience dealing with crisis and offer resources to help parents, educators and the children themselves better understand their needs in difficult situations.
-This libGuide compiles resources available in the SERC library, articles, tip sheets, guides and weblinks to state and national organizations that offer additional resources and specialized support.
+Fortunately, there are a number of a national and local mental health organizations that has experience dealing with crisis and offer resources to help parents, educators and the children themselves better understand their needs in difficult situations.
+This Libguide compiles resources available in the SERC library, articles, tip sheets, guides, and weblinks to state and national organizations that offer additional resources and specialized support.

 I wish to acknowledge the support and contributions of the SERC Library staff, particularly, Kristin Lavoie, Donna-Lee Rulli and Diana Whitehill who contributed to the research and creation of this document.